-For further information relating to the effluent management, refer to other National Water Quality Management Strategy documents, or the sources listed in Appendices C and D.
+Where further information is required to assist decisions relating to the management of effluent, reference should be made as appropriate to other National Water Quality Management Strategy documents (Appendix A), or the sources listed in Appendix B.

 The development of detailed guidelines and environmental codes of practice is the responsibility of relevant State and Territory authorities.
 Proponents are thus encouraged to seek advice from the relevant State and Territory authorities about current regulations and codes of practice when new developments are being contemplated, or when the effluent management system of existing operations is to be upgraded.